top of page

 All Ontario pelvic health physiotherapists have completed post graduate training, including practical exams, to provide internal assessment and treatments.
 The College of Physiotherapists of Ontario requires physiotherapists to be rostered (found here) in order to perform internal assessments and treatments.

-8. How long and what are the fees for initial and follow up appointments?
+8. How long are initial and follow up appointments?

 9. Can I bring my baby or children to my appointment?